How to Ace the Interview

 3. As much as possible, have your child get a good night’s sleep.
 The day of the interview, be sure your child eats a good breakfast.

 5. Let your child speak for him or herself.
-Several admissions directors mentioned that some parents command the interview.
+Several admissions directors mentioned that some parents put too much pressure on their kids to answer questions a certain way.
 The school wants to hear from your keiki and get a better sense of who he or she really is.
+“It’s OK to say they don’t know,” says Ko‘olau Baptist Academy office manager Joan Sadoyama.

-6. Prepare your child—and yourself—for the possibility of rejection.
+6. Prepare for the possibility of rejection.
 Keep your disappointment in perspective.
 Buying into a win/lose mindset can be harmful for you and your child.
 Remember that there are many different roads to success and a kindergarten rejection is not likely to dictate your child’s future.

 8. Bring questions and know what you’re looking for.
-“Think about the things that you like at [your child’s] current school and ask if there are similarities,” says Blanche Yarnell, director of admissions at Pacific Buddhist Academy.
 Parents should be clear about their own family values so everyone can ensure that the school and child are a good fit.
 Don’t be afraid to talk about your expectations or ask what the school expects of parents.

 9. You should not have to pay for reference reports or recommendation letters.